Key Takeaways

 Minnesota Recording Laws

-In Minnesota, employers may record video in the workplace if it does not infringe on employees’ reasonable expectation of privacy.
-This means video surveillance is generally permitted in common work areas but prohibited in locations where employees expect personal space, such as restrooms or locker rooms.
+In Minnesota, employers may record video in the workplace if the recording does not infringe on employees’ reasonable expectation of privacy.
+Video surveillance is generally permitted in common work areas but prohibited in locations where employees expect personal space, such as restrooms or locker rooms.

 Consent Requirements Overview

-In Minnesota, employers may record video in areas where there is no reasonable expectation of privacy, such as common workspaces or production floors.
+In Minnesota, employers may record video in areas where there is no reasonable expectation of privacy, such as common workspaces or production floors, without obtaining explicit employee consent.
+Recording that infringes on employee privacy—like in restrooms or locker rooms—is prohibited regardless of consent.

 Workplace Privacy Expectations

 In Minnesota, employers may install video surveillance in areas where employees have a diminished expectation of privacy, such as production floors or common workspaces.
-However, recording in private areas like restrooms or locker rooms is strictly prohibited to protect employee privacy.
+Recording in private areas like restrooms or locker rooms is strictly prohibited to protect employee privacy.

 Are Employees Allowed to Record Conversations at Work?